markhibberd/yow-patterns-in-types/README.md

 8b uses a transformer stack to encode reader/writer/state/result for a Http data type.

+### Challenge 9

+The 9th and final challenge is to implement test and runtime interpretters for the Http stack in challenge 8.

 ## Working with the code.

  - Challenges are in roughly increasing difficulty.